Lumisumu/tilhi-yt-dlp-gui/README.md

 ## How to use

-Only required field is url address.
-There are also option for audio track only and making a clip.

-If you want to make multiple clips of the same video, wait until the download is finished and add new timestamps while the same url is in the field.
-This will not download the video multiple times, it will only create a clip if the same video is found in the folder.
+Only required input field is the url address of the video page you want to download from.
+Videos are downloaded in webm file format.

+You can also make a clip by filling timestamp field and it uses HH:MM:SS format.
+Only ending timestamp is required, starting timestamp starts from 00:00:00 by default.
+Empty fields are filled with "00".

+After making a clip, you can make another one by filling in new timestamps.
+The same full video will not be downloaded again if the full video is still in the folder, only new clip is created.

+If you check the audio-only option, both full video and the clips are downloaded in audio-only format.
+Audio file format is m4a.

+If you check the delete original option, the full version is deleted and only clips are kept.

 ## Installing and running project